floydhub/floyd-docs/docs/guides/basics/create_new.md

 Syncing code ...
 ```

-### Adding a Project README
+### Adding project Notes

-Each project on FloydHub can display a README.
-Click the 'Edit' button the Project overview page to edit your project's README file.
+Each project on FloydHub displays a section for project Notes.
+Click the 'Edit' button the Project overview page to edit your project's Notes file.
 Markdown syntax is supported (and encouraged!)

 ![Project Readme](../../img/readmegif.gif)